McTeague: Plot summary

-Catastrophe strikes when McTeague is debarred from practicing dentistry by the authorities.
-It becomes clear that before leaving, Marcus has taken revenge on Mac by informing city hall that he has no license or academic degree.
-McTeague loses his practice and the couple is forced to move into successively poorer quarters, as Trina becomes more and more miserly.
-Their life together deteriorates, with McTeague escalating in his abuse until he steals all of Trina's domestic savings (amounting to $400 or roughly $13,000 in 2022 values) and abandons her.
-Meanwhile, Trina falls completely under the spell of money and withdraws the principal of her prior winnings in gold from her uncle's firm so she can admire and handle the coins in her room, at one point spreading them over her bed and rolling around in them.
+A catastrophe strikes when McTeague is debarred from practicing dentistry by the authorities.
+It becomes clear that Marcus has taken revenge on Mac before leaving by informing City Hall that he has no license or academic degree.
+McTeague loses his practice, and the couple is forced to move into successively poorer quarters as Trina becomes more and more miserly.
+Their life together deteriorates, with McTeague escalating in his abuse until he steals all of Trina's domestic savings of $400 (roughly $15,000 in 2024 values) and abandons her.
+Meanwhile, Trina falls entirely under the spell of money and withdraws the principal of her prior winnings in gold from her uncle's firm so she can admire and handle the coins in her room, at one point spreading them over her bed and rolling around in them.

-When McTeague returns, destitute once more, Trina refuses to give him money even for food.
-McTeague beats her to death.
-He takes the entire hoard of gold and heads out to a mining community that he had left years before.
+When McTeague returns, destitute once more, Trina refuses to give him money, even for food.
+McTeague angrily beats her to death.
+He then takes the entire hoard of gold and heads to a mining community he had left years prior.
 Sensing pursuit, he makes his way south towards Mexico.
-Meanwhile, Marcus hears of the murder and joins the hunt for McTeague, finally catching him in Death Valley.
-In the middle of the desert, Marcus and McTeague fight over McTeague's remaining water and, when that runs out, over Trina's $5,000.
-McTeague kills Marcus, but as he dies, Marcus handcuffs himself to McTeague.
-The final, dramatic image of the novel is one of McTeague stranded, alone, and helpless.
-He is left with only the company of Marcus's corpse, to whom he is handcuffed, in the desolate, arid waste of Death Valley.
+Meanwhile, Marcus hears of the murder and joins the manhunt for McTeague, finally catching him in Death Valley.
+In the middle of the desert, Marcus and McTeague fight over McTeague's remaining water and Trina's $5,000.
+McTeague mortally wounds Marcus, but as he dies, Marcus handcuffs himself to McTeague.
+The final dramatic image of the novel is one of McTeague stranded, alone, and helpless.
+He's left with only the company of Marcus's corpse, to whom he's handcuffed, in the desolate, arid waste of Death Valley.

+Background

+Frank Norris wrote McTeague in the San Francisco of the 1890s, and much of the book uses the local detail of this setting.
+He began the novel when at the English Department of Harvard University in 1895, although the bulk of the work was written in 1897.
+McTeague's murder of Trina is believed to be based on the murder of Mrs Sarah Collins, who was killed in late 1893 by her husband after she refused to give him money.
+He was also greatly influenced by the realism and plotting of the novels of Emile Zola.
+In researching the terminology and practices of dentistry, Norris predominantly used Thomas Fillebrown's A Text-book of Operative Dentistry.